restorewhore/restorewhore/README.md

 23 Grandview Dr
 Lake Ozark, MO 65049
 ```
+#### Any other forms of notice (e.g email, phone) will not be accepted due to technical issues.

 ## Unlike RestoreCord, we won't completely mask how this works, so here's a small tutorial :)
 > [!WARNING]
 > [VaultCord](https://vaultcord.com) is still a way better solution than this, this is really meant for tinkerers like us.
-And of course, many thanks to mak for helping out :) Make sure to check out VaultCord, it's miles better than this heap of trash
+And of course, many thanks to mak for helping out :) Make sure to check out VaultCord, it's miles better than this heap of trash.
 >
 > As this is a direct clone of RestoreCord (but with fixes to make it operational), there are inherit vulnerabilities within the software.
 Blame xenos.
 >